gjwdyk/NGINX-Notes/NMS-Instance-Manager/KeyCloak/KeyCloak.md

 echo "KeyCloakClientSecret = $KeyCloakClientSecret"
 ```

-Alternative for second line, you can also do as described below.
+Alternative for third line, you can also do as described below.
+Retrieving only one Client object using the ClientID information, and then extracting a field called 'secret' from that returned Client object.
 Reviewing the [ClientRepresentation](https://www.keycloak.org/docs-api/21.1.0/rest-api/#_clientrepresentation) object may result to a lot more clarity into the matter.

 ```